syncfusion/blazor-docs/src/grid/datagrid/how-to/client-side-using-visual-studio.md

----
-title: "Blazor WebAssembly DataGrid Using Visual Studio – Syncfusion"
-component: "DataGrid"
-description: "Learn how to get started with the Syncfusion Blazor WebAssembly DataGrid using Visual Studio, in detail."
----

  <!-- markdownlint-disable MD024 -->

-# Getting Started with Blazor WebAssembly DataGrid Using Visual Studio
+# Getting started with Syncfusion Blazor - WebAssembly App in Visual Studio 2019

-This article provides a step-by-step instructions to configure Syncfusion Blazor DataGrid in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step introduction to configure Syncfusion Blazor setup, build and run a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 > **Note:** Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.